Table of Contents

 Each category is explored by asking the question: What in this area might be causing the problem?

-A SWOT Analysis is a simple yet powerful framework for assessing the internal and external factors that affect a project, team, business, or decision.
+A SWOT Analysis is a powerful procedure for identifying the internal and external criteria that affect a project, team, business, or decision.
 It helps you identify what’s working, what needs improvement and where risks or growth opportunities lie.

 Here are the four areas it focuses on: